-I am an Assistant Professor of History and Politics of Southeast Asia at Singapore Management University.
+I am an Assistant Professor of Political Science at Singapore Management University.
 I completed my PhD in Political Science (with a focus on Political Economy) at Duke University.
-I received a MSc Economics degree from the Barcelona Graduate School of Economics (Popmeu Fabra) and a BS Economics degree from the University of the Philippines-Diliman.
+I received a MSc Economics degree from the Barcelona Graduate School of Economics (Pompeu Fabra) and a BS Economics degree from the University of the Philippines-Diliman.

-My substantive research interest centers on the Political Economy of Development.
+My substantive research interest centers on Historical Political Economy and the Political Economy of Development.
 Examples of my research include the impacts of political dynasties on economic policy, the long-run effects of missionary state-building, and how facilitation workshops improve local bureaucratic performance with respect to businesses.
 I also have a regional interest in Southeast Asia, especially the Philippines.
-All of my work engages either or both of these interests.
-My work is published or forthcoming at Comparative Political Studies, The Journal of Public Economics, and Asian Security.
+My work is published or forthcoming in outlets such as The Journal of Politics, Comparative Political Studies, The Journal of Public Economics, and the Journal of East Asian Studies.

-I teach an upper-level undergraduate class on the Political Economy of Development and a compulsory class for social science students called Southeast Asia: Past and Present.
+I teach an upper-level undergraduate class on the Political Economy of Development and a required undergraduate class for social science students called Southeast Asia: Past and Present.